Copyright 2018 Think Social Publishing, Inc.

 - Based on the above, discuss what this looks like in real time.
 Encourage students to look up from their devices when hanging out or walking by their peers and to acknowledge one another, either verbally ("hi," or "hey," or "what's up?") or with a glance, head nod, or smile.

-First, consider all those with devices in hand: most have never experienced greeting their peers, as they are always distracted by their phones during unstructured time!
+Consider the many individuals with devices in hand who rarely if ever have experienced greeting their peers, as they are always distracted by their phones during unstructured time!
+How do we help them appear open to communicating with others in the face-to-face world?

 - Have them notice the different ways in which people say "hi" to one another (with words and without).

 - Next, have them observe peers again to identify the person with whom they may want to practice, as well as which type of greeting to use.
 Note: many will only want to greet adults at first.
 This is okay and builds confidence, so don't push them into picking a peer right away.
-Allow the student or client to decide whether they want to use a verbal greeting or simply a gesture (wave, smile, nod, glance, etc.).
-This will differ based on age and culture, so help the student to recognize different types of greetings for different people, places, and situations.
+Allow the student or client to decide whether he or she wants to use a verbal greeting or simply a gesture (wave, smile, nod, glance, etc.).
+This will differ based on age and culture, so help the student recognize different types of greetings for different people, places, and situations.

 - Practice the timing.
 In a small group, have students think about and practice the timing of greeting one another.